DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ## Changing training route

-Support will ask dev to update training route.
-Run the following commands to update training route to for example `school_direct_salaried`.
+Sometimes support will ask a dev to update the training route.
+Here is an example for updating a route to `school_direct_salaried`.

 ```
 trainee = Trainee.where(slug: "XXX").first